Neutrino Mass Induced $n$-$\overline{n}$ Oscillation: Implications of Quark-Lepton Unification and Majorana Neutrinos

-where subscripts $F$ and $S$ denote fermionic and scalar representations, respectively, and $i(=1,2,3)$ is a family index.
-Here, $Q_i$, $u^c_i$, and $d^c_i$ are the SM quark multiplets, whereas $L_i$ and $e^c_i$ represent multiplets of the SM leptons. $T$ stands for the color triplet and weak singlet, while $H$ is the SM Higgs doublet.
+where subscripts $F$ and $S$ denote fermions and scalars, respectively, and $i=1,2,3$ is a family index.
+Here, $Q_i$, $u^c_i$, and $d^c_i$ are the SM quark multiplets, $L_i$ and $e^c_i$ represent leptonic multiplets, $T$ stands for the color triplet, while $H$ is the SM Higgs doublet.
 Given the above particle content, $U(1)_{B-L}$ remains an accidental global symmetry of the model \cite{Weinberg:1979sa, Weinberg:1980bf, Wilczek:1979et, Wilczek:1979hc, Weldon:1980gi, Rao:1983sd}.
-To demonstrate this, let us, for definiteness, consider the Yukawa part of the $SU(5)$ Lagrangian of a single generation of the SM fermions that specifies interactions between quarks and leptons, with the Higgs doublet and the color triplet.
-It reads
+To demonstrate this, let us look at the Yukawa part of the Lagrangian